okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-widget-use-cases/oie-embedded-widget-use-case-sign-in-soc-idp/go/integrationsteps.md

 Once the user enters their credentials in the Facebook sign-in page, Facebook first validates the sign-in request.
-If the sign-in is successful, Facebook redirects the request to the Okta org URL you entered in the **Valid OAuth Redirect URIs** and **Site URL** fields described in [Set up your Okta org (for social identity providers)](/docs/guides/oie-embedded-common-org-setup/go/main/#set-up-your-okta-org-for-social-identity-providers).
-The value takes on the following format: `https://{Okta org domain}/oauth2/v1/authorize/callback`, for example, `https://dev-12345678.okta.com/oauth2/v1/authorize/callback`.
+If the sign-in is successful, Facebook redirects the request to the Okta org URL you entered in the **Valid OAuth Redirect URIs** and **Site URL** fields.
+The values, described in [Set up your Okta org (for social identity providers)](/docs/guides/oie-embedded-common-org-setup/go/main/#set-up-your-okta-org-for-social-identity-providers), take on the following format: `https://{Okta org domain}/oauth2/v1/authorize/callback`, for example, `https://dev-12345678.okta.com/oauth2/v1/authorize/callback`.

 ### Step 4: Handle callback from Okta